Blog Nutrition Edamame Side Effects: Is Too Much Of It Bad For You?

 • Salt to taste

-• Add in the remaining ingredients and toss until they are well combined.
+• Add the remaining ingredients and toss until they are well combined.
 Add salt to taste and serve.

 See also